 Integrate Your Devices with Secure IoT Cloud Platform

 Designing a functional security system from scratch is no easy task — you need a cryptography-literate team, perfectly architected infrastructure, battle-proven security protocols, and more.
 However, there is a way of leveraging all IT security best practices without investing an arm and a leg into your own cryptographic empire.
-Integrate your IoT solution with major cloud platforms — like Google Cloud IoT or IBM Watson IoT — that provide a full range of data protection services:
+Integrate your IoT solution with major HIPAA cloud hosting platforms — like Atlantic.Net, Google Cloud IoT or IBM Watson IoT — that provide a full range of data protection services:

 In the end, cybersecurity is not about multiplying layers of defense and atomically segmenting your device network but about the safety of your users’ sensitive data.
 While we cannot eliminate breaches for good, continuously optimizing security will certainly minimize the risks.